camerongreatrex/GraphingCalculator/README.md

 3. Run the application.

 ## Usage
+- Laucnh the application and use the calculator interface to complete basic or complex order of operations expressions.
 - Launch the application and use the graphical interface to input equations.
 - Select the type of function (linear, absolute, etc.) and enter the necessary coefficients or parameters.
 - Click on buttons to plot the graph or calculate zeros/values for the given functions.